 Who are some historical icons of feminism?

-Simone de Beauvoir: Revolutionized concepts of gender equality in her writings.
+- Simone de Beauvoir: revolutionised concepts of gender equality in her writings.

 Who are modern feminists making an impact?